dankirkham/balancing_robot/README.md

 #### Step Angle
 The stepper motors moved 1.8° per step.
 This resulted in very discrete movements from the robot.
 The wheels could be seen moving like the second-hand on a quartz clock.
 A future design might make use of a microstepping driver to make wheel movement more continuous.

+## Mark 2

+### Improvements Over Mark 1

+#### Taller Robot
+The robot is now taller and more top heavy.
+The old robot could sometimes balance by itself with no motor input.
+This version should be much less stable and require more active control input.

+#### Sensors
+In addition to an accelerometer, this version uses a gyroscope.
+The gyroscope provides angular rate data which is integrated over time to provide positional feedback to the control loop.

+The sensor has been moved to be on the same axis of rotation as the wheels.
+I noticed that with the previous version the robot behaved differently when tilted to one side than the other.
+This is likely because the sensor was not mounted above/below the center of mass.
+I expect the sensor to perform best when mounted both under the center of mass and on the axis of rotation.

+The sensor is now has some vibration damping.
+This should improve the accelerometer noise that was a problem on the previous robot.
+I opted to use double-sided foam because it was easy.
+I may go down the rabbit hole and experiment with other isolation/damping methods in the future.

+#### Filtering
+In order to combine the accelerometer data and the gyroscope data, this robot makes use of a Kalman filter.
+This is a statistical filter that models the dynamics of the robot to predict its state.
+It then uses the measurement data to correct the prediction.
+By taking into account the noise of the system and the measurements, it provides a very reliable prediction of the tilt angle of the robot.